 1 The name lookup rules apply uniformly to all names (including typedef-names (9.1.3), namespace-names (9.7), and class-names (10.1)) wherever the grammar allows such names in the context discussed by a particular rule.
 Name lookup associates the use of a name with a set of declarations (6.1) of that name. [...]
-Only after name lookup, function overload resolution (if applicable) and access checking have succeeded are the attributessemantic properties introduced by the name's declaration the reachable (9.11.6) redeclarations of that declaration used further in the expression processing (Clause 7).
+Only after name lookup, function overload resolution (if applicable) and access checking have succeeded are the attributessemantic properties introduced by the name's declaration and its reachable (100.6) redeclarations used further in the expression processing (Clause 7).